 Through a collaborative application process involving residents or shelter guests and their advocates, the ARST Fund provides emergency funding to cover tangible expenses like medical and dental needs.
 This fund also helps to break the cycle of poverty by providing financial support to residents and shelter guests for education or vocational training with the goal of helping them to become financially self-sufficient.
-Additional grants are made to cover the escalating costs of obtaining permanent and stable housing including first, last and security payments required for moving into an apartment.
+Additionally, funds are used to support the escalating costs of obtaining permanent and stable housing including first, last and security payments required for moving into an apartment.